Chatbot on-premise v/s chatbot on cloud

 As reported by Forrester Research, “Talent is scarce: Conversational interfaces demand technical expertise, from back-end and front-end engineers to AI wizards, all of whom are hard to attract and retain.
 But that’s not all.
 Conversations demand a breadth of skills found more often in liberal arts establishments, not tech startups.”

 Given the criticality of getting it right or the visibility of getting it wrong, from a customer-service satisfaction point of view, having an experienced chatbot implementation partner is of utmost importance.
 Perficient has formal partnerships with leading chatbot platform providers and consultants with the necessary skillset.
 We have a proven record of success with cloud-based and on-premises implementations.

 If you opt for on-premise chatbot solutions, learn about the trends and capabilities in AI chatbots, options for integrating them into client service workflows, and how they can reduce expenses and increase revenue in the process.

 First of all any chatbot is going to be the program that runs along with the NLP.
 It's the NLP that brings the knowledge to the chatbot.
 NLP lies in the hands of machine learning techniques.

 There are few reasons why less businesses choose on-premise chatbots.

 - There is a need to build the entire infrastructure

 - Also, there is a need to continuously train the model

-But using the cloud based NLP may not provide the data privacy and security.
+But using the cloud-based NLP chatbot may not provide data privacy and security.
 Also, the flexibility of including business logic is very less.

 - Knowledge base: A rich knowledge base enables a chatbot to do more than just simply acting as a gateway to FAQs.
 It delivers seamless customer experience by providing instant resolutions to make interactions user-friendly.